Salar de Uyuni should be at the top of every South American bucket list – find out what to expect on a 4 day Tupiza to Uyuni Salt Flats Tour!

 We drive away from the crowds and find out own little patch of salty flats.

 Finally, we get to experience what we came here for – taking silly perspective photos, with our collection of dinosaurs, chip packet, tyre, wine & beer bottles.
+This is one of the highlights while backpacking Bolivia!

 It was nowhere near as easy as it seemed!